AtrCheema/AI4Water/README.md

 The specific purposes of the repository are

--    compliment the functionality of `keras`/`pytorch`/`sklearn` by making pre and post processing easeier for time-series prediction/classification problems (also holds true for any tabular data).
+-    compliment the functionality of `keras`/`pytorch`/`sklearn` by making pre and post-processing easier for time-series prediction/classification problems (also holds true for any tabular data).

 -    save, load/reload or build models from readable json file.
-This repository provides a framework to build layered models using python dictionary and with several helper tools which fasten the process of  modeling time-series forcasting.
+This repository provides a framework to build layered models using python dictionary and with several helper tools which fasten the process of  modeling time-series forecasting.

 -    provide a uniform interface for optimizing hyper-parameters for [skopt](https://scikit-optimize.github.io/stable/index.html);